-Tracking the right metrics enables you to monitor the progress of your beta test and steer it towards success.
-After the test is completed, analyzing the data you collect from it unlocks further insights that you can use to improve future iterations of your app and its beta test.
+Tracking the right beta testing metrics enables you to monitor the progress of your app and steer it towards success.
+After the beta test is completed, analyzing the data you collect from it unlocks further insights that you can use to improve future iterations of your app and its beta test.

 Likewise, the average time your team takes to fix the reported issues helps you gauge the efficiency of your team and bug reporting process.